-- Always follow the training and safety instructions that apply to your role. - If you are a manager, set an example of safe behaviours and never ask colleagues to put themselves in a position of harm. - Ensure risks are understood and have proper plans in place to minimise potential harm from them. - Safety is everyone's responsibility if you think something is unsafe or could cause an accident, take action to deal with it and report it immediately. - If you see a colleague working in a way that could harm them or others, step in and remind them of the safe way to work. - Never agree to do anything if you don't have the appropriate knowledge or training to do it safely.
+- Always follow the training and safety instructions that apply to your role. - If you are a manager, set an example of safe behaviours and never ask colleagues to put themselves in a position of harm. - Ensure risks are understood and have proper plans to minimise potential harm from them. - Safety is everyone's responsibility if you think something is unsafe or could cause an accident, take action to deal with it and report it immediately. - If you see a colleague working in a way that could harm them or others, step in and remind them of the safe way to work. - Never agree to do anything if you don't have the appropriate knowledge or training to do it safely.

-- Q I have just joined Booker and colleagues have told me that safety training takes a while to complete and is just "common sense".
+- I have just joined Tesco and colleagues have told me that safety training takes a while to complete and is just "common sense".
 Do I really need to do the training? - A Yes.
 All new colleagues must be familiar with safety precautions necessary in their workplace and know what to do in an emergency.
 Not all workplaces are the same and we all have different levels of experience.
 Our safety training makes sure that we all work together to stay safe. - Q I'm worried about the safety of a new piece of equipment.
 What should I do? - A If no instructions or training have been provided, it should not be used.
-You should check with the provider or the Health & Safety department who should have supplied a risk assessment and designed the right controls.
-If there are instructions and you're still concerned, talk them through with the Health & Safety department. - Q Who are our Health & Safety department? - A Every business employs specialists in Health & Safety who can deal with technical questions and manage the process of risk assessment.
-These colleagues all possess safety qualifications and considerable experience that together make them competent in their own field.
-Their details can be found on the Contacts Database or Reference Database.
+You should check with the provider who should have supplied a risk assessment and designed the right controls.
+If there are instructions and you're still concerned, contact your local Health and Safety specialist or People Safety team - you'll find their details on your local health & safety noticeboard.